h4writer/droneshowcreator/docs/discription_start_page.rst

 3.1.1 File

+  - New:

-  - New: Create a new document for the editing layout of a light show.
+    *Create a new document for the editing layout of a light show.*

   - Open

-    tekst
+    *To open an existing layout.*

   - Open recent

-    tekst
+    *List of your 20 most recently saved formatting documents.*

   - Save

-    tekst
+    *To save your layout.*

   - Save as

-    tekst
+    *Brings up a prompt to save your work as a file with a different name.*

   - Settings

-    tekst
+    *This function is used to determine the flight zone in which the drones must travel. the width, dept, height and above ground are displayed in meters.*

 3.1.2 Edit